rcpspk0305-bit/-PropNexus/README.md

-# PropertyScan Pro: AI-Powered Spatial Search Engine
+# PropNexus: AI-Powered Spatial Search Engine

-A high-performance real-estate property search platform built with a hybrid C/Python architecture.
-This project showcases advanced Data Structures (K-D Trees, Hash Tables, Heaps) for massive scalability and AI-driven insights for a modern user experience.
+**PropNexus** is a full-stack smart property search system built for efficient real-estate listing retrieval.
+The core search engine is implemented in C using data structures such as hash tables or tree-based indexing for fast lookup, filtering, sorting, ranking, and spatial querying, while FastAPI powers the backend, React provides the frontend, and AI adds natural-language assistance and result explanations.

 ## 🚀 Key Features
 - **Spatial K-D Tree**: Ultra-fast geographic range queries and nearest-neighbor searches in $O(\log N)$ or $O(\sqrt{N})$.